-The CDC’s order was first issued last September and has been extended several times, which harms the rental housing industry, jeopardizes the long-term viability of housing and sets a dangerous precedent for future disaster-response measures.
+The CDC’s order was first issued in September 2020 and was extended several times, which harms the rental housing industry, jeopardizes the long-term viability of housing and sets a dangerous precedent for future disaster-response measures.
 Review our filed complaint.

 This lawsuit is open to all rental housing owners operating in a state or locality under the federal moratorium who have been damaged by the CDC eviction moratorium.
 Check eligibility below.